Tahasoltani766/Whale-Alert/src/database/database.md

 ## TODO:

-> 1 : Receive data from scraper
+> 1 : Receive data from scraper & cex analyzer

-> 2 : Sorting and arrangement of data and tables (Address Wallet , Token , Balance)
+> 2 : Sorting and arrangement of data and tables (Address Wallet , Token , Balance) & cex analyzer

 > 3 : Save table in sqlite